-The remaining three times were in the cold war period where USSR’s economic back was already strenuous due to domestic failures, and the nuclear edge on both sides swooned the prospects of outgrown war.
-The most recent example of Thucydides Trap quoted in his profound analysis is the discourse adopted by the then world powers that led to World War I.
+The remaining three times were during the Cold War period when the USSR’s economic back was already strenuous due to domestic failures, and the nuclear edge on both sides swooned the prospects of outgrown war.
+The most recent example of Thucydides’ Trap quoted in his profound analysis is the discourse adopted by the then-world powers that led to World War I.

 Professor Graham recorded that Germany was expanding its military prowess, which terrified Britain as its supremacy was being challenged.
 The nature of its danger was spelled out in 1907 in a note by Eyre Crowe, a British foreign official.
 Despite several dissents from Germany’s side, the two powers eventually led themselves to war seven years later.

 Following the nature of the events being played out between the Greek cities, one can deduce the same order of events between China and the U.S. in contemporary times.
 In the post-Great Recession of 2008-09, the U.S. sought to reverse the economic rise of China.
 Permeating into the realms of economic, political, and military, the U.S. rivalry with China unfolded a huge ‘Tectonic Shift’ in the global balance of power.

 The following chronological order may uncover the true picture of the insinuating Cold War 2.0.
 In 2010, the U.S. positioned itself toward the Asia-Pacific region by launching the Asia-pivot policy.
 The policy seemed successful in regaining the trust of its allies in the region, who are also the enemies of China and to maintain its presence there.
 The policy shifted into Rebalancing Asia Policy in 2012 which was directed at containing China’s spread in the region.